 Jandek's musical style is...difficult to explain, at best.
-He often plays unaccompanied (Though other singers and even a full band are not unheard of), strumming or picking his guitar in an unpredictable fashion (And the guitar is often tuned to a tuning of his devising), while he half-sings/half-speaks seemingly improvised tuneless melodies full of opaque, sometimes troubling lyrics.
+He often plays unaccompanied (though other singers and even a full band are not unheard of), strumming or picking his guitar in an unpredictable fashion (with the guitar often tuned to a tuning of his devising), while he half-sings/half-speaks seemingly improvised tuneless melodies full of opaque, sometimes troubling lyrics.
 This rather abstract approach to music would already ensure that Jandek would be destined to appeal to a very selective audience, but add his being a Reclusive Artist who makes Thomas Pynchon look like an Attention Whore, with a Mysterious Past to boot, and you have the ingredients of a one-of-a-kind Cult Classic.

 "YOU PAINTED YOUR TROPES":

 - Alternative Rock: Could be considered an Unbuilt Trope — the extremely idiosyncratic guitar sound employed on Jandek records, while still not any kind of conventional listening, proved to be somewhat prescient upon the alt-rock explosion of the early 90s.
 Jandek is also an early adopter of the Perishing Alt-Rock Voice.